jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 Complete this section if you want to see some more complicates systems.
 Navigate to `$chipyard/generators/chipyard/src/main/scala/config/TutorialConfigs.scala`.
 We'll be running the `CONFIG=TutorialNoCConfig` config whichs adds one of the aforementioned Constellation topologies into our system.
 Run

 ```
-bsub -Is -q ee194 make CONFIG=TutorialNoCConfig -j16
+<your username>@bwrcrdsl-#:$chipyard/sims/vcs $ bsub -Is -q ee194 make CONFIG=TutorialNoCConfig -j16
 ```
 and inspect the generated files at `$chipyard/sims/vcs/generated-src`

 To run some more interesting tests, first, go to `$chipyard/tests` and run `make`.
 ```
-<your email>@bwrcrdsl-2:/tools/C/<your username>/sp23-chipyard-lab-dev/tests $ make
+<your username>@bwrcrdsl-#:$chipyard/tests $ make
 ```

 > *Note: if you are wondering, the `.riscv` binaries are actually [ELF files](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format).
 We are naming it with the .riscv extension to emphasize that it is a RISC-V program.*

 Afterwards, you should see the `.riscv` bare-metal binaries compiled here.
 Go back to `$chipyard/sims/vcs` and try running (prepended with `bsub -Is -q ee194`):
-- `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/fft.riscv` Rns tests on the FFT accelerator that's connected through a MMIO.
+- `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/fft.riscv` Runs tests on the FFT accelerator that's connected through a MMIO.
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/gcd.riscv` Runs tests on a GCD module that's connected through a MMIO.
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/streaming-fir.riscv` Runs [FIR](https://en.wikipedia.org/wiki/Finite_impulse_response) tests.
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/nic-loopback.riscv` Runs test on the [NiC](https://en.wikipedia.org/wiki/Network_interface_controller) tests.

-# END OF PART 1 OF CHIPYARD LAB (due 2/24)

-# Designing Custom Accelerators
+# Designing a Custom Accelerator
-In this section, we will design two simple "accelerators" that treat their 64-bit values as vectors of eight 8-bit values.
-Each takes two 64-bit vectors, adds them, and returns the resultant 64-bit sum vector.
-One will use an MMIO interface, the other a RoCC interface.
-(As you might have realized, these aren't very practical accelerators.)
+In this section, we will design a simple "accelerator" that treats its 64-bit values as vectors of eight 8-bit values.
+It takes two 64-bit vectors, adds them, and returns the resultant 64-bit sum vector.
+(As you might have realized, this isn't a very practical accelerator.)
+This accelerator will sit on a Rocket Tile and communicate through the RoCC interface.
+At the end of the lab, you will have the option to implement a 32-bit version that uses memory-mapped IO (MMIO) instead.

 ![](assets/acc-design.png)

 Note that the idea here is to learn how to incorporate a custom accelerator in an SoC by writing an accelerator generator and effectively utilizing the simplicity and extensibility of Chipyard.
 Our emphasis here is NOT on designing an accelerator from scratch, as that involves learning how to write RTL of significant size and complexity in Chisel, which might not be useful to the majority of the class.

-We encourage you to look at sections 1 through 5 of the [Chisel Bootcamp](https://github.com/freechipsproject/chisel-bootcamp) to write following modules.
+If you are interested in designing an accelerator or other IP for the course, you should be prepared to write significant RTL.
+We encourage you to look at sections 1 through 5 of the [Chisel Bootcamp](https://github.com/freechipsproject/chisel-bootcamp) and implement `TODOs` by yourself.

+If not, feel free to utilize answers provided in the lab.

 # RoCC Design